sjentsch/lsjDocs/Ch05/Ch05_Graphics_5.rst

 powerful.
 One of the most popular graphics systems is provided by the ``ggplot2`` `R package <https://ggplot2.tidyverse.org>`__, which is loosely based on “The grammar of graphics” (:ref:`Wilkinson, 2006 <Wilkinson_2006>`).
-It’s not for novices.
+It is not for novices.
 You need to have a pretty good grasp of R before you can start using it, and even then it takes a while to really get the hang of it.
-But when you’re ready it’s worth taking the time to teach yourself, because it’s a much more powerful and cleaner system.
+But when you are ready it is worth taking the time to teach yourself, because it is a much more powerful and cleaner system.